Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-Logit Dynamic

 \subsection{Mixed prediction-based stochastic equilibria}

-Similar to the case of the CH-NTP dynamic, we term fixed points of the CH-Logit dynamic \eqref{eq:logit_model}-\eqref{eq:logit_2_step_pred_cost} as mixed prediction-based stochastic equilibria (MPSE) and describe them in the following proposition. \begin{proposition} When the route cost function $\ccop{\x}$ is continuous, the dynamical system \eqref{eq:logit_model}-\eqref{eq:logit_2_step_pred_cost} admits at least one MPSE (i.e., one fixed point).
+Similar to the CH-NTP dynamic, we term fixed points of the CH-Logit dynamic as mixed prediction-based stochastic equilibria (MPSE) and describe them in the following proposition. \begin{proposition} When the route cost function $\ccop{\x}$ is continuous, the dynamical system in Eqs.~\eqref{eq:logit_model}-\eqref{eq:logit_2_step_pred_cost} admits at least one MPSE (i.e., one fixed point).
 Moreover, a vector $\x^{\circ}\equiv(\xc{k},k=0,1,2)^T$ is an MPSE if $\forall r\in R_w, w\in W, k\in K$,